cankish/CS725_Infomax/README.md

 # Steps for reproducting our results:
 1. Train a dim or vae model by running trainer.py script or trainVAE.py script respectively
-2. Once the model/encoder is trained train a classifier that using representations from the model trained in step 1 as input
+2. Once the model/encoder is trained train a classifier that uses representations from the model trained in step 1 as input
 3. Note the train and validation accuracy

 # Run The following for DIM-Global: